cantis/jeffjsoneditor/README.md

 - **File Operations**: Upload, download, and save JSON files
 - **Bootstrap UI**: Clean, responsive interface using Flask-Bootstrap
 - **Schema Validation**: Based on the Alpha Strike Group Export schema

+## Limitations
+- Very quick local flask app with no authentication or logging
+- Limited error handling and input validation
+- Creates local files in the data/ directory until you download them somewhere else
+- You aren't creating units, you're editing JSON files that represent groups and their members!

 ## Installation